hpcaitech/Open-Sora/docs/report_03.md

 After the above adaptation, we are ready to train the model on videos.
 The adaptation above maintains the original model's ability to generate high-quality images.

+With rectified flow, we can reduce the number of sampling steps for video from 100 to 30, which greatly reduces the waiting time for inference.

 ## More data and better multi-stage training

 Due to a limited computational budget, we carefully arrange the training data from low to high quality and split our training into three stages.
 Our training involves 12x8 GPUs, and the total training time is about 2 weeks.